mikrdgz/recharge-docs/docs/recharge-hosted-checkout.md

 # ReCharge Hosted Checkout
+This article will walk you through using ReCharge's hosted checkout with your API integration.
 Create a checkout experience for customers directing to ReCharge’s hosted checkout by using Recharge’s [Checkout API](https://developer.rechargepayments.com/#checkouts).
 This is the recommended checkout method when using ReCharge's API integration.
 The ReCharge-hosted Checkout presents an interface allowing you to process checkouts that will sync into the ReCharge system.

 There are two main steps to process checkouts via the ReCharge-Hosted Checkout: